cuter-testing/cuter/README.md

 CutEr
 ==============

-This is the source tree for *[name pending]*, a concolic testing tool for the Erlang functional programming language.
+This is the source tree for CutEr a concolic testing tool for the Erlang functional programming language.

+Caution: This tool is still under development!

 Dependencies
 ------------